 Called “A Shared Umbrella” it tells with few words and many actions the story of a teenage girl, defeated and done with life.
 At her window, high in an apartment building she looks out at a bleak city scene of rain and sorrow.
 Pills are poured out in her hand, she’s ready to end her struggle, her struggle with life and with pain.

 She looks out the window and sees two strangers – one dressed in a suit and tie, a business man off to work; the other dressed in old clothes, clearly without money.
 They are both waiting for the same bus.
 The business man waits with an umbrella, the poorer has none.
 And then in an unexpected act of humility and kindness the business man walks over and holds out his umbrella, sharing it with a stranger, offering a shield against the rain pouring down.
 They stand together until finally the bus comes carrying both off to their respective lives.

 Just this simple act is enough to give the girl hope.
 If an umbrella can be shared among unlikely people, then life may be worth living.
 It is a small act of redemption in her bleak world.

 I love his piece.
-I love the images, I love the graphics and I love the story; a story told with so few words and so many actions.
+I love the images, I love the graphics, and I love the story.

 Offering protection and hope through sharing an umbrella is seemingly so simple; why do I make it so hard?
 Especially today, when nothing feels redemptive, least of all sharing an umbrella.